Midwifery Care in Central/South Arkansas

 I am there to offer comfort and guidance, or to monitor as needed and then fade quietly into the background while you do your own thing.
 I do my best to honor your preferences...it's your birth.

 I will bring a second licensed midwife and/or birth assistant to your delivery.
 After delivery, we hang around for a couple hours to make sure that you and baby are both doing well, give you thorough instructions on caring for your baby and yourself, and clean up before we leave.
-I'll come back to your house the next day to check on you and your baby, weigh your baby, and do a newborn metabolic screen.
+I'll come back to your house the next day to check on you and your baby, weigh your baby, and do a newborn metabolic screen and CCHD.
 I'll file the birth certificate/social security card for your. baby I'll see you again in about a week to check baby's weight, and I'll see you again at 6 weeks.
 But if you need me more than that, I'm available.

 Beyond that, I love it when you keep in touch and share pictures of your sweet little blossom as s/he grows!